Grendel (comics): Issues #20–23: The Incubation Years

 These four issues feature one-off stories, each taking place further into the future.
 They were written by Wagner and drawn by Hannibal King and Tim Sale.
 According to Dark Horse editor Diana Schutz and creator Matt Wagner, the original art for issues #20–22 had deteriorated to the point where the issues could not be reprinted.
 They were eventually reprinted in the third Grendel Omnibus.

 After publishing stories of Hunter Rose (the same stories featured in issues #16–19), Captain Wiggins has become wealthy and famous.
-Christine's Spar earlier biography of Hunter Rose made Grendel a pop culture icon and now Wiggins's work has revived interest in the figure, making him a household name once more.
+Christine Spar's earlier biography of Hunter Rose made Grendel a pop culture icon and now Wiggins's work has revived interest in the figure, making him a household name once more.

 Wiggins then becomes concerned when the vision in his cybernetic eye becomes distorted, making others (including his new young wife) appear as grotesque caricatures.
 Physicians conclude the distortion is a result of stress brought on by newfound celebrity.
 Wiggins concludes that his lie-detector eye has become enhanced and now reveals the true ugliness of the world and that he is surrounded by greedy, shallow people who covet his fame and wealth.
 As his anger and paranoia increase, Wiggins is finally enraged by his wife's nagging and murders her.
 After his rage subsides, he calmly waits for the police to arrest him.

 The following three issues are more experimental than previous issues of the series, depicting the growth of the concept of Grendel from pop-culture villain to synonym for Satan, against a background of political upheaval, social breakdown, nuclear war and environmental catastrophe.
 Over the four issues, it is made implicit that 'Grendel' is indeed a malevolent spirit and he acts as the narrator, mocking the frailties of the characters and explaining how their actions benefit him.